Democratic Party (Mongolia): 2016–2020

-In the 2016 parliamentary election, the Democratic Party lost heavily, retaining only nine seats.
+In the 2016 parliamentary election, the DP lost heavily, retaining only nine seats despite retaining 33% of the national vote.
 The following year, an internal congress elected Sodnomzunduin Erdene as party chairman.
-Under his leadership, the DP sought to reorganise its structure, strengthen its grassroots branches, and improve candidate selection processes.
-In 2017, the party's nominee Khaltmaagiin Battulga won the presidential election, giving the DP the presidency even while it remained a minority in parliament.
+Under his leadership, the DP sought to reorganize its structure, strengthen its grassroots branches, and improve candidate selection processes.
+In 2017, the party's nominee, Khaltmaagiin Battulga, won the presidential election, giving the DP the presidency even though it remained a minority in parliament.

-During Erdene’s tenure, the party positioned itself as the main opposition force, frequently criticising the Mongolian People’s Party (MPP) government on issues such as economic management, transparency, and judicial independence.
+During Erdene's tenure, the party positioned itself as the main opposition force, frequently criticizing the Mongolian People's Party (MPP) government on issues such as economic management, transparency, and judicial independence.
 The DP also achieved modest gains in the 2020 local elections.
 However, in the 2020 parliamentary election, the party secured only 11 seats, leaving the MPP with another supermajority.
 Party chairman Erdene had lost his own seat in the election.

-2021–2024
+2020–2024

-After the 2020 parliamentary defeat, Erdene announced he was stepping down and transferred interim roles to MP-elect Tsevegdorjyn Tuvaan, but soon re-entered the leadership dispute that followed.
-He argued that internal rules required a proper party congress and challenged attempts to alter nomination procedures.
-The party would soon split on the matter of re-nominating incumbent president Battulga for the 2021 election.
+After the 2020 election defeat, Erdene announced he was stepping down and transferred interim roles to MP-elect Tsevegdorjyn Tuvaan, but he soon re-entered due to a leadership dispute that followed in the coming months.
+Tuvaan argued that internal rules required a proper party congress and challenged attempts to alter nomination procedures.
+The party would soon split on the matter of re-nominating incumbent president Battulga for the 2021 presidential election.

-By March 2021, the party had effectively split into pro and anti-Battulga camps each led by different chairman-elects, Odongiin Tsogtgerel and Mainbayaryn Tulgat.
-None of the two leaders were officially recognized by the Supreme Court.
-Therefore, the inability for the DP to unite led to two different primaries being held and two different candidates being nominated.
+By March 2021, the party had effectively split into pro and anti-Battulga camps, each led by different chairman-elects, Odongiin Tsogtgerel and Mainbayaryn Tulgat.
+Neither of the two leaders was officially recognized by the Supreme Court.
+Therefore, the inability of the DP to unite led to two different primaries being held and two different candidates being nominated.
 Former chairman and PM Norovyn Altankhuyag was nominated by all 11 Democratic MPs and the Tsogtgerel-led faction, whilst Erdene was nominated by the Tulgat-led faction.

 Despite divisions within the party, Erdene was formally nominated as the Democratic candidate in the 2021 presidential election, where he campaigned on a platform of democratic values, anti-corruption, and economic recovery.
 His nomination was accepted by the General Election Commission (GEC).
-The supporters of Altankhuyag's nomination protested the GEC decision and the Democratic MPs launched hunger strikes in Sükhbaatar Square.
+The supporters of Altankhuyag's nomination protested the GEC decision, and the Democratic MPs launched hunger strikes in Sükhbaatar Square.

 The period from 2021 to 2023 was marked by parallel party structures supporting either Erdene or former president Battulga.
-In 2022, the Supreme Court’s ruling in favour of the anti-Battulga faction effectively reaffirmed Erdene’s authority until the party’s next internal congress.
-He remained active in promoting democratic principles, maintaining international party contacts, and preparing the organisation for the 2024 election, before handing over leadership to former Minister of Education and chairman-elect Luvsannyamyn Gantömör in the early 2023.
+In 2022, the Supreme Court's ruling in favour of the anti-Battulga faction effectively reaffirmed Erdene's authority until the party's next internal congress.
+He remained active in promoting democratic principles, maintaining international party contacts, and preparing the organisation for the 2024 election, before handing over leadership to former Minister of Education and chairman-elect Luvsannyamyn Gantömör in early 2023.